-As with all the pedals produced by the Minneapolis manufacturer, a host of DIP switches on the back panel of the pedal offer a host of useful functions, while tap tempo and Midi integration round up a pedal that – in the right hands (and feet) – can become a true goldmine of inspiration.
+As with all the pedals produced by the Minneapolis manufacturer, 16 DIP switches on the back panel of the pedal offer a host of useful functions, while tap tempo and Midi integration round up a pedal that – in the right hands (and feet) – can become a true goldmine of inspiration.

-Check out some of the best video demos of the Thermae, below.
+Check out some of the best video demos of the Chase Bliss Audio Thermae, below.

 Just two days after announcing the Condor EQ, the folks at Chase Bliss Audio dropped this stunning video (shot by Knobs in the Roman spa of Bath, UK) announcing their new Pitch Shifting Delay called Thermae, check it out!